checkly/terraform-provider-checkly/docs/resources/check_group.md

 - `alert_settings` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--alert_settings))
 - `api_check_defaults` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--api_check_defaults))
 - `double_check` (Boolean) Setting this to `true` will trigger a retry when a check fails from the failing region and another, randomly selected region before marking the check as failed.
-- `environment_variables` (Map of String) Key/value pairs for setting environment variables during check execution.
+- `environment_variable` (Block List) Key/value pairs for setting environment variables during check execution, add locked = true to keep value hidden.
 These are only relevant for browser checks.
+Use global environment variables whenever possible. (see [below for nested schema](#nestedblock--environment_variable))
+- `environment_variables` (Map of String, Deprecated) Key/value pairs for setting environment variables during check execution.
+These are only relevant for browser checks.
 Use global environment variables whenever possible.
-- `id` (String) The ID of this resource.
 - `local_setup_script` (String) A valid piece of Node.js code to run in the setup phase of an API check in this group.
 - `local_teardown_script` (String) A valid piece of Node.js code to run in the teardown phase of an API check in this group.
+- `locations` (Set of String) An array of one or more data center locations where to run the checks.
 - `muted` (Boolean) Determines if any notifications will be sent out when a check in this group fails and/or recovers.
+- `private_locations` (Set of String) An array of one or more private locations slugs.
 - `runtime_id` (String) The id of the runtime to use for this group.
 - `setup_snippet_id` (Number) An ID reference to a snippet to use in the setup phase of an API check.
 - `tags` (Set of String) Tags for organizing and filtering checks.
 - `teardown_snippet_id` (Number) An ID reference to a snippet to use in the teardown phase of an API check.
 - `use_global_alert_settings` (Boolean) When true, the account level alert settings will be used, not the alert setting defined on this check group.

-- `private_locations` (Set of String) Private locations assigned to the group.
-- `locations` (Set of String) An array of one or more data center locations where to run the checks.
+### Read-Only

+- `id` (String) The ID of this resource.

 <a id="nestedblock--alert_channel_subscription"></a>
 ### Nested Schema for `alert_channel_subscription`